Distinguished Fellow in Residence

 BEN BERNANKE is a distinguished fellow in residence with the Economic Studies Program at the Brookings Institution.
 He also serves as a senior advisor to PIMCO and Citadel.
-From February 2006 through January 2014, he was chairman of the board of Governors of the Federal Reserve System.
-He also served as chairman of the Federal Open Market Committee, the System’s principal monetary policymaking body.
+From February 2006 through January 2014, he was chair of the board of Governors of the Federal Reserve System.
+He also served as chair of the Federal Open Market Committee, the System’s principal monetary policymaking body.
 He is the author of The Courage to Act.
-Before his appointment as chairman, Bernanke was chairman of the President’s Council of Economic Advisers, from June 2005 to January 2006.
-From 1994 to 1996, Bernanke was the Class of 1926 Professor of Economics and Public Affairs at Princeton University.
-He was the Howard Harrison and Gabrielle Snyder Beck Professor of Economics and Public Affairs and chair of the economics department at the university from 1996 to 2002.
+Before his appointment as chair, Dr. Bernanke was chair of the President’s Council of Economic Advisers, from June 2005 to January 2006.
+From 1994 to 1996, Dr. Bernanke was the Class of 1926 Professor of Economics and Public Affairs at Princeton University.
+He was the Howard Harrison and Gabrielle Snyder Beck Professor of Economics and Public Affairs and chair of the Economics Department at the university from 1996 to 2002.
 He received a B.A. in economics in 1975 from Harvard University (summa cum laude) and a Ph.D. in economics in 1979 from the Massachusetts Institute of Technology.